dcomtois/summarytools/README.md

 ### 2.1.2 Frequency Tables at Their Simplest Expression

-By “switching off” all optional elements, the following table is
+By “switching off” all optional elements, this simple table will be
 produced:

 ``` r